aeueoe/todo-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome 🙂

+Fork the repository
+Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request